-For the year ended December 31, 2020, PricewaterhouseCoopers SA acted as our independent registered public accounting firm.
-For the year ended December 31, 2021, PricewaterhouseCoopers, the Irish member firm of PricewaterhouseCoopers International Limited, acted as our independent registered public accounting firm.
+For the years ended December 31, 2022 and 2021, PricewaterhouseCoopers, the Irish member firm of PricewaterhouseCoopers International Limited, acted as our independent registered public accounting firm.

-"PwC Entities" means PricewaterhouseCoopers, the auditor of the Company, as well as all of the foreign entities belonging to the PwC network.
+"PwC entities" means PricewaterhouseCoopers, the auditor of the Company, as well as all of the foreign entities belonging to the PwC network.

-The following table summarizes the approximate fees for services rendered by PwC Entities for the year ended December 31, 2021 and PricewaterhouseCoopers SA for the year ended December 31, 2020:
+The following table summarizes the approximate fees for services rendered by PwC entities for the years ended December 31, 2022 and 2021: